GiovanniBurbi/e-shop/README.md

 * To run the Maven build:
   * Run the root directory of the project as Maven build with goals:
     `clean verify`
-  * you can generate the code coverage report by enable the jacoco profile `clean verify -Pjacoco`
+  * To generate the code coverage report by enable the jacoco profile `clean verify -Pjacoco`
-  * you can generate the mutation testing report by enable the pitest profile `clean verify -Ppitest`
+  * To generate the mutation testing report by enable the pitest profile `clean verify -Ppitest`
 * To run the Java application
   * First start the container with MongoDB replica set: